gridscale/marketplace-guide/README.md

 ### Install the application

 - Install the application to the point where the user would run further install scripts, or before something dynamic like the servers IP address is required.
-- Once installed take a note of important variables already set, and these should be echo'd to the terminal once the user logs in, this can be done via the (message of the day)[https://infosec.theos-blog.com/how-to-update-the-message-of-the-day-motd-on-ubuntu-18-04/] or any executable script and adding an execution line to /root/.bashrc
+- Once installed take a note of important variables already set, and these should be echo'd to the terminal once the user logs in, this can be done via the [message of the day](https://infosec.theos-blog.com/how-to-update-the-message-of-the-day-motd-on-ubuntu-18-04/) or any executable script and adding an execution line to `/root/.bashrc`.

 ### Cleanup the image

-- Run the cleanup script to do a soft cleanup of the Storage.
+- Run the [cleanup.sh](./scripts/cleanup.sh) script to do a soft cleanup of the Storage.

 ### Take a Snapshot